Trade And Nukes On The Agenda As Trump Meets Japan's Prime Minister

 "The president has a great degree of respect for Prime Minister Abe's views on security in the region and on the peninsula," Pottinger added, stressing that Trump would listen carefully to Abe's concerns.

+Trump also welcomed upcoming talks between North and South Korea, raising the prospect those talks might produce an actual peace treaty to replace the decades-old cease-fire.

+"People don't realize the Korean War has not ended.
+It's going on right now," Trump said.
+"And they are discussing an end to the war.
+So subject to a deal, they would certainly have my blessing and they do have my blessing to discuss that."

-Trade is also on the agenda.
+Trade is also on the agenda for Trump and Abe.
 Japan is feeling the pinch of a new 25 percent tariff the Trump administration has imposed on steel imports.
 While other U.S. allies such as Canada and South Korea won a reprieve from those tariffs, Japan has not.

 Trump has used the cudgel of steel tariffs to win concessions from other trading partners, and that may be his goal with Japan.
 The U.S. had a trade deficit with Japan last year of $56 billion.
 Last week, Trump tweeted that he's working toward a trade deal with the country, "who has hit us hard on trade for years."
 Japan, however, has shown little interest in bilateral trade talks with the U.S.